Flooring That Stands Up to Bathroom Wear

 Bamboo and cork, both "green" flooring options for the bathroom, are very similar to wood in terms of care.
 Bamboo flooring provides the look of wood, although it is made from bamboo grass, a rapid-renewable resource.
 If bamboo is selected for its eco-friendly qualities, make sure the factory finish is formaldehyde-free.
 In a room filled with hard surfaces, cork can provide wonderful sound control; it's something to consider if the goal of the remodel is to create a quiet retreat.

 If homeowners like the look of wood but want a floor that can withstand the onslaught of damp towels, laminate treated with water repellent is the way to go.
 Laminate is factory-finished, and it can be put in over an existing floor, making installation a snap.
 While laminate can look uncannily like real wood, it lacks the warmth typically associated natural wood, and some people may find it noisy.

 For a budget bathroom remodel, sheet vinyl is a good bet.
 It's easy to install and is available in a wide array of colors and patterns.
 One of the drawbacks to vinyl floors is that the edges can curl, and peel-and-stick vinyl tiles aren't recommended for the baths because water may seep between the tiles and damage the subfloor.

-- How to Install a Floating Laminate Floor
+- How to Install Tile on a Bathroom Floor

 - How to Remove a Tile Floor